The Convergence of UX & Storytelling

 Jawbone has navigation that does nothing but change the background video texture.
 Choose your own adventure. has navigation that does nothing but change the background video texture.
 Choose your own adventure.

-Yahoo!’s uses and interactive slider widget simply to drive home a point the point that they offer a huge amount of storage.
+Yahoo!'s Flickr uses and interactive slider widget simply to drive home a point the point that they offer a huge amount of storage.

 Their award-winning Yahoo!
 Weather mobile app uses curated Flickr photos as background images every time you check the weather.
 It is essentially a platform for storytelling.